atsushieno/mugene-ng/docs/UsersGuide.md

 Set a variable with the name of [identifier] and the value of [value].
 The set variable can be referenced by the "reference vairable operator" (`$`).

+### __LET_PN : Variable Assignment per note

+:format:
+- __LET_PN [identifier], [note], [value]

+Set a variable with the name of [identifier] and the value of [value] only for the argument [note].
+Referencing the variable is still without the note number, but `__PER_NOTE` operation has to be called beforehand, otherwise the compiler has no idea which note to reference.

+Variable definitions are shared with `__LET`, but value stores are different between channel scope store and note scope store.

+### __PER_NOTE : target note for per-note variable

+:format:
+- __PER_NOTE [note]

+In combination with `__LET_PN` operation, specify which note to resolve for per-note variable.
+It is used to keep the enhanced syntax as closest to existing syntax as possible (otherwise variable resolution will have to take note number too).

+### __PER_NOTE_RESET : reset target note

+:format:
+- __PER_NOTE_RESET

+In combination with `__PER_NOTE` operation, it resets context note number.

+It is likely unnecessary, but by cleaning up context note number it would avoid possible buggy per-note variable resolution.

 ### __STORE : Add buffer

 :format: